wisniewskikr/chrisblog-it/java-springboot/springboot-helloworld-browser-json/README.md

 The goal of this project is to present how to display **Hello World** message in a **JSON** format in a **browser** using **Java** application with **Spring Boot** framework.

 ##### Details
-The application displays message "Hello World" in JSON format in a browser.
+This application displays message "Hello World" in JSON format in a browser.

 ##### Launch
 To launch this application please make sure that the **Preconditions** are met and then follow instructions from **Usage** section.